Skip to content

 What are the 5 most common types of sleep disorders?

 The most common types of sleep disorders are insomnia, sleep apnea, narcolepsy, restless legs syndrome and rem sleep behavior disorder.
+In addition, anxiety and depression are known factors in many people with insomnia.

 How do I know if I have a sleep disorder?